p1nkslip/GitRepoSearch/README.md

 ```
 > searchcode <search_term>

-# searches for repos related to the search term specified
+# searches for repos related to the search term specified.
 # prints a summary of regex/string matches when scan is complete.
 ```